UnconnectedBedna/shrink-backup/README.md

 2. Reads the block sizes of the partitions.
 3. Uses `dd` to create the boot part of the system + a few megabytes to include the filesystem on root. (this _can_ be a partition)
 4. Removes and recreates the `root` partition, the size depends on options used when starting the script.
-5. Creates the `root` filesystem with the same `UUID` and `LABEL` as the system you are backing up from. (_MUST_ be `ext4`)
+5. Creates the `root` filesystem with the same `UUID` and `LABEL` as the system you are backing up from. (_MUST_ be `ext4`, info about btrfs further below)
 6. Uses `rsync` to sync both partitions. (if more than one)

 Added space is added on top of `df` reported "used space", not the size of the partition.
-Added space is in MB, so if you want to add 1GB, add 1024.
+Added space is in MiB, so if you want to add 1G, add 1024.

 The script can be instructed to set the img size by requesting recomended minimum size from `e2fsck` by using the `-a` option.<br>
 This is not the absolute smallest size you can achieve but is the "safest" way to create a "smallest possible" img file.<br>